Flipit-fun/flipit/README.md

-# 🪙 Flip: Premium Solana Coin Flip dApp
+# 🪙 Flip: Solana Coin Flip dApp

 This project is a high-fidelity, minimalist coin-flip application built on the Solana blockchain.